 \subsection{Real-world application}

-In this part, we prove the applicability and scalability of the method in real-world data on CDR data collected a populated city in China.
-We first analyze the pattern of eigenlocations, demonstrating that it is possible to use eigen-decomposition to extract eigenlocations as a way to reveal the characteristic presence patterns at user locations.
-After that, we use Davies-Bouldin Index as a way to determine the optimal number of user location clusters.
-Then, we analyze and interpret the presence patterns of the mean of each cluster.
-Besides, uncertainties of each user location cluster are examined.
-Finally, we use the computational time to show scalability and efficiency of the method.
+In this section, we apply our method to real-world CDR collected in a populated city in China.
+We first analyze the pattern of eigenlocations, demonstrating that it is possible to use eigen-decomposition to extract eigenlocations as a way to reveal the characteristic presence patterns at the user locations.
+After that, we use the Davies-Bouldin Index as a way to determine the optimal number of user location clusters.
+Moreover, we analyze and interpret the patterns of the mean of each cluster.
+We examine the uncertainties of each user location cluster.
+Finally, we show the scalability and efficiency of the method.